 You will be able to build on a historical and theoretical understanding of cultural and creative industries and the development of a cultural economy to create your own creative initiatives, which might be research-based, policy-based, practice-based, or a combination of any or all of these.

-The MA will be taught in partnership by a number of departments within Goldsmiths and with key individuals and organisations in the creative and cultural industries sector.
+The MA is taught in partnership by a number of departments within Goldsmiths and with key individuals and organisations in the creative and cultural industries sector.

 Our collective approach is to integrate entrepreneurship within the development of creative practices and to take a ‘creative’ approach to the development of new businesses and the infrastructure that supports them.

-In all pathways, this Masters programme contains four taught courses and a further dissertation/portfolio component.
-All students take courses I and III, and Design Pathway students choose options in design for courses II and IV.
+In all pathways, this Masters programme contains four taught modules and a further dissertation/portfolio component.
+All students take modules I and III, and Design Pathway students choose options in design for modules II and IV.

-- Course I: Theories of the Culture Industry: work, creativity and precariousness
+- Module I: Theories of the Culture Industry: work, creativity and precariousness

-- Course IV: Entrepreneurial Practices and Modes of Production within one creative industry sector
+- Module IV: Entrepreneurial Practices and Modes of Production within one creative industry sector

-- Course V: Dissertation or Project/Portfolio plus reflective analysis
+- Module V: Dissertation or Project/Portfolio plus reflective analysis

 Qualification and course duration